Shringirai/xeneta_rate/README.md

-# Xeneta_rate
+# Xeneta rate
-This project is developed to expose an API which is able to pass input parameters and fetch the price details from a database
+This project is developed to expose an API which is able to pass input parameters and fetch the price details from a database.
+API is able to take in atmost 4 inputs and then queries the database with the given parameters and displays the result accordingly.
+It displays meaningful comments in case of errors in the parameters passed.

 # Prerequisites: